jcoleman/tomcat-redis-session-manager/README.markdown

 Acknowledgements
 ----------------

-This project is loosely based on the Redis session manager developed by jcoleman, https://github.com/jcoleman/tomcat-redis-session-manager (originally forked from there), but has gone through significant refactoring, including a package name change.
+This project is based on the Redis session manager developed by jcoleman, https://github.com/jcoleman/tomcat-redis-session-manager (originally forked from there), but has gone through significant refactoring, including a package name change.

 The architecture of this project was based on the Mongo-Tomcat-Sessions project found at https://github.com/dawsonsystems/Mongo-Tomcat-Sessions